Yashop181/Task-Manager-Mern/README.md

-Task Management App
+### Task Management App

 This project is a task management system built with the MERN stack (MongoDB, Express, React, Node.js).

 Getting Started
 Backend Setup
-Install Dependencies: In the backend directory, run:
+Install Dependencies: In the backend directory,

-npm install
+-run: npm install

-Start the Backend Server: Run the following command to start the backend server:
+Start the Backend Server: Run the following command to start the

+backend server:

-nodemon index.js
+-nodemon index.js

-The backend server will start on `http://localhost:5000`.
+-The backend server will start on `http://localhost:5000`.

 Frontend Setup

-Install Dependencies: In the frontend directory, run:
+Install Dependencies: In the frontend directory,

-npm install
+-run: npm install

-Start the Frontend Server: Run the following command to start the frontend server:
+Start the Frontend Server: Run the following command to start the

+frontend server:

 npm start

 The frontend application will start on `http://localhost:3000`.

-Registration and Login
+### Registration and Login

 Register a User: Use Postman to make a POST request to register a new user.

 The endpoint for registration is:

 POST `http://localhost:5000/api/user/register`

 Use the following JSON data format for the request body:

 ```{
   "name": "yash",